johnwright/diffa/release-notes/next.md

 ## General Maintenance

 * [92] - Increased the minimum blob size in the heatmap and scaled it logarithmically
+* [98] - Addressed a match error in a receive loop of the pair actor that results in a spurious log entry

 ## Library Upgrades